babelouest/orcania/README.md

 This will install Orcania's files under `/usr/local/` DESTDIR.

 If you want to force using inline implementation of `strstr`, you can append the build option `STRSTRFLAG=1`.
-This is useful if your systemdoesn't have an implementation of the function `strstr` but isn't listed as one in Orcania.
+This is useful if your system doesn't have an implementation of the function `strstr` but isn't listed as one in Orcania.
 Like FreeRTOS.

 ```
 $ cd src